AvolitesLtd/TitanManual/prismdocs/player/encoder.md

 ### Import & Export

 Encodelists are able to be imported and exported from the application by clicking `Edit > Import / Export` from the header menu.
-The dialog defaults its location to the Windows Documents Folder under `Avolites > Prism > One`.
+The dialog defaults its location to the Windows Documents Folder under `Avolites > Prism > Player`.
 Here you will find other documents such as application logs playlists and project files.